ab27/conway/README.md

-# Conways game of life
+# Conway's game of life

 Rules: